dyanawu/sei-proj-whatdo/project-post-mortem.md

 #### SEI Unit 4 Post Mortem
 1. What habits did I use during SEI that helped me, that I will take on to my future coding projects?

+- Spending some time on a research spike right at the start helped, I felt I spent a lot less time during the coding phase finding out how to e.g. integrate libraries.

 2. What habits did I have during SEI I can improve on that I will try to change on future projects?

+- I think I tend to think in terms of just the schema/data and gauging effort on that; this definitely caused me a small amount of grief this time.

 3. How is the overall level of the course overall? (instruction, course materials, etc.)

+- I had such a good time all in all.